 d.
 Assistant Inspector General for Audits (AIGA).
 The AIGA develops, implements, and manages the OIG auditing activities under the policy, direction, and supervision of the IG/DIG.
 Auditing activities are conducted in accordance with Government auditing standards as prescribed by the Comptroller General of the United States.

 e.
 Assistant Inspector General for Investigations (AIGI).
 The AIGI performs all appropriate investigative functions under the policy, direction, and supervision of the IG/DIG and maintains records on all allegations and their resolution, regardless of whether the individual complaint results in an investigation by the OIG.

 f.
 Assistant Inspector General for Management and Planning (AIGMP).
 The AIGMP provides financial, procurement, human resources, administrative, and information technology support to OIG staff.
 The AIGMP also coordinates all financial, procurement, human resources, facility, administrative, and information technology issues with appropriate NASA staff on behalf of the OIG.

 g.
 Counsel to the Inspector General.
 The Counsel is responsible for review and coordination of all legal matters pertinent to the OIG and performs such other functions as the IG/DIG may prescribe.
-The Counsel also acts as the Deputy Ethics Official for the OIG through delegation from the NASA Office of General Counsel, and has been designated by the IG as the NASA Whistleblower Protection Ombudsman under the Whistleblower Protection Enhancement Act of 2012.
+The Counsel also acts as the Deputy Ethics Official for the OIG through delegation from the NASA Office of General Counsel.

 h.
 Other Assistant Inspectors General (AIG).
 Any other AIGs appointed by the IG shall develop, implement, and manage their programs under the policy, direction, and supervision of the IG/DIG.